metomi/rose/sphinx/tutorial/rose/suites.rst

 .. practical::

-   .. rubric:: In this tutorial we will create a rose Suite Configuration for
+   .. rubric:: In this tutorial we will create a Rose Suite Configuration for
       the :ref:`Weather Forecasting Suite<tutorial-datetime-cycling-practical>`.

    #. **Create A New Suite.**